patrick-fs/record_redux/README.md

 ## What this is demonstrating
 This is the entire site:
 ![image](https://user-images.githubusercontent.com/45576380/56386678-771dd580-61f0-11e9-8695-0829c726a58d.png)
-Clicking the "Boom" button will invoke this function via the Redux reducer:
+Clicking the "Boom" button will invoke the `boom()` function via the Redux reducer:
 ```JavaScript
 // Redux reducer
 function counter(state, action) {